mobizt/FirebaseClient/README.md

 The order of lower priority slot data are sync task, async task and `SSE mode (HTTP Streaming)` task respectively.

-Then when user uses async client for multiple tasks included Reltime database stream, sync and async operations, the stream will be interrupt (breaking the connection) because of the async client only connect to server via one TCP socket (Arduino Clinet) at a time.
+Then when user uses async client for multiple tasks included Realtime database get in `SSE mode (HTTP Streaming)`, sync and async operations, the `SSE mode (HTTP Streaming)` will be interrupted (breaking the connection) because of the async client is only able to connect to the server via one TCP socket at a time.

+> [!WARNING]
-The async client and SSL Client that used for authentication task and async task included `SSE mode (HTTP Streaming)`, need to be defined globally otherwise the dangling pointer problem will be occured.
+> The async client and its SSL Client that used for authentication task and async task included `SSE mode (HTTP Streaming)`, need to be defined globally otherwise the dangling pointer problem will be occured.

 The SSL Client is a kind of sync or blocking Client that takes time during establishing the SSL server connection (SSL handshake).

 The async SSL client can be assigned to the async client class constructor but currently experimental.

-The async operation can be cancelled and removed from the queue by calling `AsyncClientClass` member functions, i.e. `stopAsync()` for currently processed task or `stopAsync(true)` for stopping all tasks.
+The async operation can be cancelled and removed from the queue by calling `AsyncClientClas::stopAsync()` for currently processed task or `AsyncClientClas::stopAsync(true)` for stopping all tasks.

 > [!WARNING]
 > The numbers of async client that can be used, the numbers of the sync/async tasks stored in the async client's queue will be limited which depends on the device free memory.